Family Law Overview

 Unsurprisingly, LGBT and same-sex couples face the same family law issues as other couples - from pre-marital and cohabitation agreements, to parentage, guardianship and adoption issues, as well as dissolving marriages or domestic partnerships.
 Same-sex and LGBT couples can also face the added hurdle of being asked to educate a judge or attorney about important issues that the judge or attorney is not familiar with - but which significantly impacts their custodial or marital dissolution proceedings.
 This is why some couples prefer to choose a more confidential, controlled, process, such as mediation or private judging, where they are guaranteed to work with an attorney who treats every client or litigant with the respect and dignity they deserve.

-Move-Away Cases
+"Move-Away" Cases

-Pre-Marital & Post-Nuptial Agreements
+Pre-Marital & Post-Marital (Prenuptial & Postnuptial) Agreements

 There are several requirements in order to create a valid pre-marital agreement, and legal representation for both parties is strongly recommended.
-We can provide advice or assistance in drafting a pre-marital agreement, as well as a post-nuptial or marital agreement which can be entered into during the marriage and also the effects of a dissolution of the marriage on the couple's property rights, insurance benefits, wills and trusts, etc.
+We can provide advice or assistance in drafting a pre-marital agreement, as well as a post-nuptial or marital agreement which can be entered into during the marriage and also the effects of a dissolution of the marriage on the couple's property rights, insurance benefits, wills and trusts, etc. We can also offer assistance to spouses feeling pressured to enter into unfavorable agreements, or who want to ensure that they are making an informed choice with respect to their rights.
+Contact us today to learn more about how we can help you and your family.

 Mediation